roddy/library-demo/README.md

 This application uses Maven for dependency management.
 If you don't have Maven installed, we provide a local maven wrapper instance (`mvnw`) that you can use instead.

-This project uses **Java 11**.
-It was written on Linux and tested on both Linux (Ubuntu) and Windows 10.
+This project uses **Java 17**.
+It uses Java records, which were added in JDK 14 as an experiment; you can down-rev this project to any version of the JDK that supports Records.
+If you wish to down-rev further (eg. to Java 11 or 8), you'll need to rewrite the records to be simple "POJO"-type classes with getters and setters.

 ## Build and run